Fact Sheet: Tax Deferred Real Estate Exchanges

 What is a Qualified Intermediary?

 A Qualified Intermediary ensures the exchange’s successful completion by coordinating and documenting the transaction.
-By acting as Qualified Intermediary, Avenue Settlement Corporation provides the investor with the “Safe Harbor” protections against actual or constructive receipt of funds, as required by §1031.
-The fee for our services ranges from $950.00 to $2,500.00, depending upon the complexity of the transaction.
-Avenue only acts as an intermediary if the closing is conducted by Avenue Title Group.
+Avenue Settlement Corporation no longer acts as a Qualified Intermediary, which provides the investor with the “Safe Harbor” protections against actual or constructive receipt of funds, as required by §1031.
+The fee for a 1031 Exchange QI typically ranges from $950.00 to $2,500.00, depending upon the complexity of the transaction.

-For more information on issues concerning this topic, check the following links:
+For more information on issues concerning this topic or to locate a Qualified Intermediary, check the following links: